kusamanetwork/KSM-dapp/src/docs/claiming.md

 ## Claiming before Kusama genesis

 Claiming before the Kusama genesis block means that you will start the network with the balance already in your account.
-It is really easy to do this using the KSMA claims DApp.
+It is really easy to do this using the KSM claims DApp.

-### Claim your KSMA with MyCrypto
+### Claim your KSM with MyCrypto

 MyCrypto is the option you will use if you have stored the keys to your DOT allocation on a hardware device like a Ledger Nano S or a Trezor.